kurokida/jsQUEST/docs/index.md

 # jsQUEST: A Bayesian adaptive psychometric method for measuring thresholds in online experiments.

-Using adaptive psychometric procedures, the experimenter can determine the stimulus intensity based on the outcome of the preceding trials.
+Using adaptive psychometric procedures, the experimenter can determine thresholds efficiently by determining the stimulus intensity based on the stimuli and the observer’s responses in the preceding trials.
 [Watson and Pelli (1983)](https://link.springer.com/article/10.3758%2FBF03202828) reported QUEST which uses a Bayesian method to estimate the position of the psychometric function. jsQUEST is a translation of the MATLAB-based QUEST into JavaScript for online experiments.
 The source code is available on [GitHub](https://github.com/kurokida/jsQUEST).

-If you are more interested in [QUEST+ (Watson, 2017)](https://jov.arvojournals.org/article.aspx?articleid=2611972) than QUEST, then you can use jsQuestPlus instead.
-Please refer to [the quest_plus branch](https://github.com/kurokida/jsQUEST/tree/quest_plus).
+If you are more interested in [QUEST+ (Watson, 2017)](https://jov.arvojournals.org/article.aspx?articleid=2611972) than QUEST, then you can use [jsQuestPlus](https://github.com/kurokida/jsQuestPlus) instead.

 # A psychometric function assuming the Weibull distribution.

-Figure 1 shows a psychophysical function which assumes the Weibull distribution.
+Figure 1 shows a psychophysical function which assumes a Weibull distribution.
 You can also see this graph in [the demo](https://www.hes.kyushu-u.ac.jp/~kurokid/QUEST/jsPsychDemo/jsQUEST_jsPsychDemo.html).

 ![Weibull](./images/Weibull_function.png)

 *Figure 1.
-A psychophysical function assuming the Weibull distribution.*
+A psychophysical function assuming a Weibull distribution.*

 This graph has been drawn using the following default values: